opnfv/opnfvdocs/docs/release/installation.introduction.rst

 Abstract
 ========

-The following document provides an overview of the instructions required for the installation of the Danube release of OPNFV.
+This document provides an overview of the installation of the Danube release of OPNFV.

-The Danube release can be installed using a tool from the following integration projects in OPNFV:
+The Danube release can be installed making use of any of the installer projects in OPNFV:
-Apex, Compass4Nfv, Fuel and JOID.
+Apex, Compass4Nfv, Fuel or JOID.
 Each installer provides the ability to install a common OPNFV platform as well as integrating additional features delivered through a variety of scenarios by the OPNFV community.